Skip to main content

 A recent example of this is the one that led to Judgment 5692/2023 (ECLI:ES:TS:2023:5692) of November 22, of the Contentious-Administrative Chamber of the Supreme Court.

 The subject of the appeal was a resolution by the Director of the Spanish Data Protection Agency that rejected a claim filed against the AEAT for breach of its obligation to protect and maintain the confidentiality of the claimant's personal data.
-The claimant alleged that his personal data had been used in a VAT and Personal Income Tax verification and inspection procedure carried out against another person (his daughter-in-law).
+The complainant alleged that his personal data had been used in a VAT and personal income tax audit and inspection procedure carried out against another person (his daughter-in-law).
 Specifically, the settlement agreements included his name and surname, ID number, family ties with third parties and financial and property data.

 The Supreme Court raised (ATS 14736/2022 - ECLI:ES:TS:2022:14736), as a matter of cassation interest, " whether the actions of the State Tax Administration Agency violate article 8 of Organic Law 3/2018, of December 5, on the Protection of Personal Data and guarantee of digital rights with the inclusion of any personal data of third parties not interested in the tax procedures, and whether their processing in said procedures is considered a transfer of personal data based on compliance with a legal obligation for the purposes of current data protection regulations ”.

-To resolve the issue, it starts from recognizing that the data processing carried out by a tax administration has been subject to Regulation (EU) 2016/679 of the European Parliament and of the Council, of April 27, 2016, relating to the protection of individuals. with regard to the processing of personal data and the free circulation of these data (GDPR) and Organic Law 3/2018, of December 5, on the Protection of Personal Data and guarantee of digital rights (LOPD).
+To resolve the issue, it is necessary to recognize that the data processing carried out by a tax administration is subject to Regulation (EU) 2016/679 of the European Parliament and of the Council of 27 April 2016 on the protection of natural persons with regard to the processing of personal data and on the free movement of such data (GDPR) and to Organic Law 3/2018 of 5 December on the Protection of Personal Data and the Guarantee of Digital Rights (LOPD).

-Consequently, it starts from affirming that art.
-6 of the GDPR when it determines the cases in which the processing of personal data can be considered lawful, thus satisfying the first of the principles established in its art.
+Consequently, part of the argument is that art.
+6 of the GDPR is applicable to such processing when it determines the cases in which the processing of personal data may be deemed lawful, thus satisfying the first of the principles established in art.
 5 when it requires that personal data be processed lawfully.

 According to the Supreme Court, the processing of personal data by the AEAT in the files for the application of taxes is legitimate insofar as it involves both compliance with a legal obligation relating to the efficient management of tax collection and the prosecution of tax fraud, which serves an objective of general interest, in accordance with the provisions of articles 31 and 103 of the Constitution, and motivating the resolutions it adopts in accordance with the provisions of art.
 102.2 c) of Law 58/2003, of December 17, General Tax Law (LGT).

-It is not trivial that the basis of legitimization for the treatment is compliance with a legal obligation (art.
+It is not trivial that the basis of legitimacy for the treatment is the fulfillment of a legal obligation (art.
 6.1.c of the GDPR) since this has the consequence that the exercise of the right of opposition is not possible, which art.
-22 of the GDPR limits processing based on the provisions of article 6, section 1, letters e) of) .
+22 of the GDPR limits to treatments based on the provisions of article , section 1, letters e) or f) .

-However, the legality or legitimacy of the processing is not the only principle that the processing of personal data must respect, but rather art.
-5 of the GDPR contemplates other principles at issue, which the Supreme Court considers were respected in the case prosecuted.
+However, the lawfulness or legitimacy of the processing is not the only principle that must be respected in the processing of personal data, but art.
+5 of the GDPR contemplates other principles called into question, which the Supreme Court considers were respected in the case under trial.

 Thus, in the case under consideration, the principle of proportionality or data minimization was respected, since the data processed were adequate, pertinent and limited to what was necessary in relation to the purposes for which they were processed, that is, the effective application of taxes, as provided for in article 5 of the LGT, within the framework of the powers of the AEAT.